 Most of the serotonin is released from the nervous system of the intestines and travels to the brain.
-It’s been shown that a healthy gut microbiome, the ‘good’ bacteria that live in our intestines, is linked to increased production of serotonin.
-So make sure to have a good intake of soluble fibre from foods like oats, beans, lentils and fruit.
+It’s been shown that a healthy gut microbiome, the ‘good’ bacteria that live in our intestines, is linked to the increased production of serotonin.
+So make sure to have a good intake of soluble fibre from foods like oats, beans, lentils, and fruit.

 Keeping regularly topped up with fluids helps with concentration.
-Water is especially great as it helps to deliver nutrients to the brain, aiding memory retention, focus and our mood.
+Water is especially great as it helps to deliver nutrients to the brain, aiding memory retention, focus, and our mood.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create one here